Kalashsatyapal/MyHelper/README.md

      Firestore
    3.State Management: Stateful Widgets
    4.Routing: go_router package for declarative navigation.

+## *Database Specification*

+    The project "MyHelper(Phone Access from Anywhere)" uses *Firebase Firestore* as its primary database.
+Below is the detailed specification:

+###  *1. Database Type*
+       - *Type*: NoSQL Cloud Database
+       - *Service*: Firebase Firestore
+       - *Data Structure*: Document-based with collections and documents.

+###  *2. Data Models and Structure*
+       -The data is organized into collections, each containing documents.
+Key collections and their fields include:

+       - *Users*:
+          - uid (String): Unique identifier for each user.
+          - fullName (String): User's full name.
+          - email (String): User's email address.
+          - profilepic (String): URL to the profile picture stored in Firebase Storage.

+       - *Contacts*:
+          - displayname (String): Contact's name.
+          - phonenumber (String): Contact's phone number.

+       - *Messages*:
+         - threadId (String): Unique ID for the message.
+         - address (String): Recipient’s phone number.
+         - body (String): Content of the message.
+         - date (DateTime):Date and Time when the message was sent.
+         - isread :to be saved true, if message is read.

+      - *DeviceInfo*: Information about device(e.g., manufacturer, model , android version , android SDK,security patch etc).
+      - *batteryInfo* : Information about the battery (e.g., level, health, temperature etc).
+      - *networkInfo* : Information about the network (e.g., wifi_name,wifi_BSSID etc).

+### *3. Security Rules*
+       Firebase Firestore uses strict security rules to protect user data:
+        - Only authenticated users can access their own data.
+        - Role-based access controls are applied to restrict access to sensitive data.

+### *4. Data Synchronization*
+       Firestore provides real-time updates, ensuring that data remains in sync across all connected devices.

+### *5. Backup and Scalability*
+       - Firebase automatically backs up data and offers horizontal scaling, allowing the database to handle a growing user base seamlessly.

+       This database specification ensures the system is robust, secure, and scalable for user needs.

 ## Installation

    Prerequisites
     1.Flutter SDK
     2.Firebase project configured with proper API keys.